Vansh-Bh/video_notes_app/README.md

 - Take time-stamped notes with rich text formatting
 - Dark mode support
 - Responsive design for various screen sizes
+- Search for all notes across all video or notes related to a video

 ## Prerequisites
 Before you begin, ensure you have the following installed on your machine: